Updated: Mar 15, 2022

 Sex would be adventurous

-Then you got married and realized all of these were fallacies, sex wasn't what you thought and as a result issues started to right.
+Then you got married and realized all of these were fallacies, sex wasn't what you thought and as a result issues started to rise.
 If you find yourself resonating with this, understand there are many others like you, including us.

 Some steps to take to navigate are below: